Hendrix-CS/csci285/index.md

 your final grade.
 They will consist of **individually** working through problems directly related to the labs.

-* Exam 1: Sep 18-25, covering Labs 1 - 4
+* Exam 1: Sep 18-23, covering data analytics and visualization
-* Exam 2: Oct 23-30, covering Labs 5 - 8
+* Exam 2: Oct 23-28, covering modeling and simulation

-There is no final exam; you will complete a final project instead, as described above under Projects.
+There is no final exam; you will complete a final project instead, as described above under Project.

 ## <a name="scale">Grading Scale</a>